 Find First Ever Tweet from an Account

-If you want to the first tweet ever from an account, unfortunately Twitter seems to have discontinued its “first tweet” finder.
-However here’s 3 step a hack that can help:
+If you want to the first tweet ever from an account, unfortunately, Twitter seems to have discontinued its “first tweet” old tweet finder.
+However, here’s 3 step a hack that can help:

 1. Look on your Twitter bio to find out when an account first joined Twitter

 Where it says “Joined November 2008” we can find out the month Twilert joined Twitter, in this case, November 2008.